bieganski/gitlab-runner/docs/enterprise_guide/index.md

 ### Alerting

 The team at [Radio France](https://medium.com/radio-france-engineering/on-demand-ci-cd-with-gitlab-and-kubernetes-1d395105ac45) has configured the following alerts in their monitoring system.
-This is a resonable starting point for establishing a solid monitoring framework that you can use to effectively operate a GitLab Runner fleert at scale.
+This is a reasonable starting point for establishing a solid monitoring framework that you can use to effectively operate a runner fleet at scale.

-- Alert when the number of pending jobs is above X for more than Y minutes.
+- Alert when the number of pending jobs is above `x` for more than `y` minutes.
-- Alert when the rate of GitLab “system” failure is above X for more than Y minutes.
+- Alert when the rate of GitLab “system” failure is above `x` for more than `y` minutes.

-The logic behind the system failure metric is that, a high rate of `system failures` could indicate a more systemic issue with the runner fleet.
+The logic behind the system failure metric is that a high rate of `system failures` might indicate a systemic issue with the runner fleet.

 ## Complex runner deployment scenario (GitLab.com)

 The following section summarizes a few key points regarding the runner architecture on GitLab.com.

-- On GitLab.com, we use multiple runner managers for each build environment (Linux+Docker, Windows).
+GitLab.com uses multiple runner managers for each build environment (Linux+Docker, Windows).
-- This provides redundancy as if you have one runner manager, then it is a single point of failure.
+These multiple runners provides redundancy.
+If you have only one runner manager, then it is a single point of failure.
-- For even additional fault tolerance, you can choose to host managers on different on-premise infrastructure stacks or take advantage of multi-region capabilities offered by your public cloud provider.
+For additional fault tolerance, you can choose to host managers on different on-premise infrastructure stacks or take advantage of multi-region capabilities offered by your public cloud provider.

-- On GitLab.com, we also have multiple runner managers because as we provide runners with different characteristics.
+GitLab.com has multiple runner managers because it provides runners with different characteristics.
-- The GitLab.com Shared Linux Runner managers are hosts with the GitLab Runner executable configured to autoscale using Docker Machine and the Google Compute API.
+The GitLab.com shared Linux runner managers are:

+- Hosts with the `gitlab-runner` executable configured to autoscale using Docker Machine and the Google Compute API.
-- The GitLab.com Shared Linux Runner managers are the only virtual machines that are always active.
-The autoscaled virtual machines are one-time use only - i.e., they are used for only one CI job and deleted immediately after the job completes.
+- The only virtual machines that are always active.
+The autoscaled virtual machines are one-time use only.
+  They are used for only one CI/CD job and deleted immediately after the job completes.

-- The GitLab.com Prometheus environment ingests metrics from each runner manager.
-The GitLab.com infrastructure team uses these metrics to monitor CI job queues, operate and optimize the platform.
+The GitLab.com Prometheus environment ingests metrics from each runner manager.
+The GitLab.com infrastructure team uses these metrics to monitor CI/CD job queues, and to operate and optimize the platform.

-## Customer Examples of Runner Fleet Configurations
+## Customer examples of runner fleet configurations

 The following section provides example customer implementations of runner fleets.